zayman2045/novamesh/README.md

-# NovaMesh: Ethereum & Solana Cross-Chain Token & NFT Mint
+# NovaMesh: Ethereum & Solana Cross-Chain Mint

 This web application is a...